Kalpa-Services/wpnix2/README.md

 -   `-p DBPASS`: The database password.
 -   `-n DBNAME`: The database name.
 -   `-H DBHOST`: The database host (usually `localhost`).
+-   `-e EMAIL`: The email address for LetsEncrypt SSL.

 Example usage:

-`sudo wpnix -d example.com -u wordpressuser -p password -n wordpressdb -H localhost`
+`sudo wpnix -d example.com -u wordpressuser -p password -n wordpressdb -H localhost -e test@example.com`

 If you're using a managed database service for example Digital Ocean that does not use the default `3306` port for MySQL, append your port to the DB Host.
 For example: